 Since 2009, Lehigh’s Community Service Office has been providing a safe, educational environment for South Bethlehem schoolchildren to receive academic support through after-school homework clubs.
-The partnership with three homework clubs, as well as Fountain Hill Elementary School and the Regional Academic Standards Academy, provides students with educational activities, assistance with homework, training for site leaders, and tutors four days a week - all in a space where students can feel safe and focused.
+The partnership with three homework clubs at Broughal Middle School, as well as Fountain Hill and Donegan Elementary Schools, provides students with educational activities, assistance with homework, training for site leaders, and tutors four days a week - all in a space where students can feel safe and focused.

 For nearly 25 years, Lehigh student-athletes have been making a difference on and off the field through the Community Outreach by Athletes who Care about Helping (C.O.A.C.H.) program.
 These student-athletes act as coaches for local school students by making presentations to students and student-athletes, offering educational-themed sports clinics, organizing group outings to Lehigh athletic events and participating in programs like Reading Rocks at Donegan Elementary School.
 Amid a hectic schedule of classes, practices and games, student-athletes involved in C.O.A.C.H. are dedicating time to inspire local students to succeed in school and in life.